fbpx

 Dr Paul McInerney

-Paul’s research focus areas include Food webs, how energy flow in ecosystems may be changed by both biotic and abiotic disturbance, or by man-made intervention, and how invasive species alter the structure and function within freshwater ecosystems.
-He is also interested in the responses of Basal resources to altered ecosystem conditions, and how this influences Food webs.
+Paul’s research focus areas include food webs, how energy flow in ecosystems may be changed by both biotic and abiotic disturbance, or by man-made intervention, and how invasive species alter the structure and function within freshwater ecosystems.
+He is also interested in the responses of basal resources to altered ecosystem conditions, and how this influences food webs.

 Gavin Rees